caplena/knowledge-base/docs/06-01-Fine-tuning-view.md

 ### AI Score

-The AI score indicates how well **your reviewed topic assignments match the AI's auto-assignments.** For the score to become available, you need to have reviewed at least 50 rows.
+The AI score indicates how well **your reviewed topic assignments match the AI's auto-assignments.**

 #### What is a good score?